Vitalitak/IonFluidModel/readme.md

 Three main blocks:
 1. Stationary self-consistent distribution of potential, ion concentration and ion velocity from plasma to the electrode
 \
-With Maxwell-Boltzmann distribution of electron concentration and electron velocity that satisfies the momentum change equation with self-consistent potential and Boltzmann concentration.
-Criteria for electron velocity are plasma velocity at plasma surface and equality of electron and ion fluxes at the electrode surface
+With Maxwell-Boltzmann distribution of electron concentration
 2. Dynamic calculation of sheath and presheath applying RF bias
+\
+Spatial distributions of potential, concentrations and velocity are fixed at plasma boundary as this region does not contribute much at electrode boundary.
+Ion current on electrode is calculated as product of ion concentration and velocity.
+Electron current is calculated in equivalent circuit model as diode current.
 3. Monte-Carlo transport of ions across presheath and sheath